OCDCpro/educator-portal/src/overview-slides.md

 <script setup>
 import { onMounted, ref } from 'vue'

-// Import the markdown as raw text at build-time
-// Adjust the relative path if you move this file
-// Use an absolute path so Vite resolves from the project src root reliably import IntroSlides from '/slides-intro.vue' import slidesText from '/slides.html?raw'
+import IntroSlides from '/slides-intro.vue' import slidesText from '/slides.html?raw'

-const mdSection = ref(null)

 onMounted(async () => {
   // Dynamically import Reveal only on client to avoid SSR issues